 - 1. Support access to information about programs that help residents, particularly seniors, youth, people with disabilities, and those on low incomes, meet their needs. - 2.
 Support the provision of affordable childcare. - 3.
 Collaborate with community and regional partners to ensure the safety and security of residents. - 4.
-Consider crime prevention principles\ when designing public infrastructure, buildings and spaces to improve safety and security. - 5.
-Create community gathering and rest spaces throughout Masset. - 6.
+Consider crime prevention principles when designing public infrastructure, buildings and spaces to improve safety and security. - 5.
+Create a community gathering place in the centre of town, and rest places at key locations throughout Masset. - 6.
 Respect the hereditary responsibilities and the relationship of the Haida people to Haida Gwaii (Section 1.2 of the Protocol Agreement between the Council of the Haida Nation (CHN) and the Municipalities of Port Clements and Masset (2004)). - 7.
 Encourage community offerings that foster community connections, cultural sensitivity, and social inclusion.